FarouqDiaa/FullStack_Project/README.md

 # Courses Web Page

 This is a full-stack webpage for managing courses, diplomas, and events.
-This project utilizes PHP, CSS, and JavaScript, along with a MySQL database for data storage.
+This project utilizes Bootstrap, PHP, CSS, and JavaScript, along with a MySQL database for data storage.

 ## Table of Contents